hashicorp/consul/plugin/kubernetes/README.md

 With only the directive specified, the *kubernetes* plugin will default to the zone specified in the server's block.
 It will handle all queries in that zone and connect to Kubernetes in-cluster.
-It will not provide PTR records for services, or A records for pods.
+It will not provide PTR records for services or A records for pods.
 If **ZONES** is used it specifies all the zones the plugin should be authoritative for.

 ```